Foam Rolling vs Stretching for Tight Forearms | 321 STRONG Answers

 ### How long does it take to loosen chronically tight forearms?

-Most people notice reduced tension within the first few sessions.
-Lasting flexibility gains typically emerge after 4 to 6 weeks of consistent daily practice.
+A lot of people notice reduced tension within the first few sessions.
+Lasting flexibility typically emerge after 4 to 6 weeks of consistent daily practice.
 Five minutes of rolling and stretching every day outperforms a long weekly session.
 Consistency matters more than duration.

 ### Should I foam roll sore forearms after a hard workout?